How much sperm does it take to get pregnant? See Cryos' recommendations

 For IUI we recommend ordering 1 x IUI straw MOT10 or higher.
 Like IVF treatment, some clinics have other preferences, and they might choose ICI straws.
 If your clinic prefers ICI straws, we recommend you choose either 4 straws with MOT5, 2 straws with MOT10, or 1 straw with MOT20.

 How many straws do you need for ICI?

-For ICI treatment, we recommend you use 2 x IUI or ICI straws MOT10 or higher.
+We recommend using 2 x IUI or ICI straws MOT10 or higher for ICI treatment.
 Because the sperm is inserted in the vagina, we do not recommend you purchase MOT5 straws for ICI treatment.